-Advocates continue to request that the new Trump Administration not repeal DACA or take any adverse enforcement actions against DACA recipients.
-It is not clear whether DACA recipients whose personal information has now been shared with the federal government will face enforcement actions beyond just a revocation of DACA, such as a “Notice to Appear” in removal proceedings.
+It is not clear whether DACA recipients whose personal information has now been shared with the federal government will face enforcement actions beyond just an expiration of DACA, such as a “Notice to Appear” in removal proceedings.
+The vast majority of DACA recipients, unless they have a final order of removal, cannot be simply picked up by ICE and deported.
+They are entitled to proper notice and court proceedings conducted before an immigration judge.
 The UC Berkeley Undocumented Student Program attorney will continue to assist and directly represent current Berkeley students against any and all adverse immigration enforcement actions.

 I NEVER APPLIED FOR DACA BUT I AM ELIGIBLE.
 SHOULD I APPLY NOW?

-I HAVE DACA/TPS AND I WAS PLANNING TO TRAVEL ABROAD IN 2017 WITH ADVANCE PAROLE.
+I HAVE DACA/TPS AND I WAS PLANNING TO TRAVEL ABROAD WITH ADVANCE PAROLE.
 WHAT SHOULD I DO?

-CAN I CONTINUE TO WORK IF AND WHEN DACA OR TPS IS REVOKED?
+CAN I CONTINUE TO WORK IF AND WHEN DACA OR TPS EXPIRES?

-If and when DACA or TPS status is revoked, Berkeley students can speak with the USP attorney about other legal options that may exist for them to continue working in the United States.
+If and when DACA or TPS status expires, Berkeley students can speak with the USP attorney about other legal options that may exist for them to continue working in the United States.

 I APPLIED FOR ADVANCE PAROLE ALREADY AND THE APPLICATION IS PENDING.
 WHAT DO I DO?